-In the current year, the Company has applied for the first time, all new standards, amendments and interpretation issued by the International Accounting Standards Board ("IASB"), which are relevant to and effective for the Company's financial statements for the annual period beginning on 1 January 2014.
+In the current year, the Company has applied for the first time, all amendments to IFRSs issued by the IASB, which are relevant to and effective for the Company's financial statements for the annual period beginning on 1 January 2015.
 The adoption of these new standards had no material impact on how the results and financial position for the current and prior periods have been prepared and presented.
 Accordingly, no prior period adjustment is required.